 Medical conditions that may arise during a student's enrollment in the nursing program can pose a safety issue for the student, patients, and/or others.
-Therefore, to ensure the safety of the student, their patient, and/or others, the student may be asked to submit to the program director a written and signed statement from the student's health care provider verifying that the student is safe to return to clinical practice and can safely perform the functions of nursing.
+Therefore, to ensure the safety of the student, their patient, and/or others, the student may be asked to submit to the program director a written and signed statement from the student's health care provider verifying that the student is safe to return to clinical practice and can safely perform the Nursing Student Handbook 2021 - 2022 Page 38 functions of nursing.
 The statement will be maintained in a confidential file in the Nursing Office and must be submitted before the student can resume clinical practice and/or returns to the program after illness.
 Students may appeal this requirement by submitting a written request to the Dean for Workforce Education.
 See "Grievance Procedure" on page 22.
-See COVID-19 policy during the pandemic crisis.